Pumpkin Bars with Salted Caramel and Toasted Marshmallow Meringue

 Pumpkin Caramel Bars with Marshmallow Meringue

-Fluffy, moist pumpkin bars smeared in salted caramel and topped with thick layer of marshmallow meringue.
+Fluffy, moist pumpkin bars smeared in easy homemade caramel sauce and topped with thick layer of marshmallow meringue.
 Both the cake + caramel can be made ahead of time.
 This is a super easy, delicious fall recipe — enjoy!

 5 from 2 reviews